CybercentreCanada/assemblyline-service-urldownloader/README.md

 You will be able to add the name of the key you added (`my_new_proxy` in this example) so that the users can select it.
 The entry with a star is going to be the default selection if a user does not configure it.
 You can delete all other entries from here to force a single one.

+## Documentation

+General Assemblyline documentation can be found at: https://cybercentrecanada.github.io/assemblyline4_docs/